 This is a follow up story for SmartyPits.
-If you're interested in reading how they got started, published about 1 year ago, check it out here.
+If you're interested in reading how they got started, published over 1 year ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 My name is Stacia Guzzo, and I’m the founder and CEO of SmartyPits.
 We sell a natural deodorant that’s free of aluminum, parabens, phthalates, and propylene glycol.
 Our product is manufactured by hand by our staff here in Tehachapi, California, and sold in thousands of retail locations all over the country.
 We also incorporate giving back into our business model, donating $0.30 from every large stick sold directly to City of Hope’s breast cancer research program as well donating as free deodorants to cancer warriors and survivors in hospitals all over the country.